andrew-lundy/andrew-lundy/README.md

 ### Hello, my name is Andrew. 👋

 I started programming when I was 13 and never looked back.
 I fell in love with the process of building systems and helping people by using code.
-In 2020, I started Rusty Nail Software with the commitment of providing efficient development services in order to help companies build innovative software solutions for iOS.
-Rusty Nail serves my long-term mission of providing resources for bee repopulation and stabilization.
+In 2020, I started Rusty Nail Software with the mission of providing resources for bee repopulation via software development services and products.
 [You can read more about this on rustynailsoftware.com.](https://rustynailsoftware.com/andrew-lundy/#a-bit-more)

-I primarily work with iOS and utilize the following tools in development:
+As a freelance engineer, I help companies build innovative software solutions for iOS.
+Here are some tools I utilize in development:
 - Swift
 - Xcode
 - Cocoa Touch